 The Bottom Line

-Paying taxes as a freelancer can be daunting, especially if it’s your first time.
-Take your time to understand the differences between taxation as an employee versus an independent contractor and the steps you can take to reduce your tax bill without breaking the rules.
+Figuring out self-employment taxes for your freelance business can be daunting, especially if it’s your first time.
+Take your time to understand the differences between taxation for traditional employees versus independent contractors and the steps you can take to reduce your annual tax return bill without breaking the rules.

 While it’s possible to use online tax preparation services, consider hiring a tax professional, at least for the first time, so you can make sure you complete the process accurately and effectively.